 Hold the HeartFlex handles vertically with the flexible loop forming a "U".
 Keeping your elbows at your sides, alternately push and pull your hands towards your chest in opposite directions.

-Overhand Exercise
+Chest Exercise

 Hold the HeartFlex horizontally in front of you, above your head, with your palms facing forward and your thumbs pointing in.
 Hold one handle stationary several inches in front of your forehead while performing an overhand throwing motion with the other hand.
 This is a great exercise for all "overhead sports".
 To gain additional wrist strength for sports like baseball or tennis you can "break" your wrist, forward and backward, while moving your hand.